altocodenl/tagaway/readme.md

 - `GET /piv/ID`
    - Piv must exist and the user must have permissions to see it (otherwise, 404).
+   - A query parameter `channelId?USERID:CHANNELID` can be passed, to get a piv that's inside the specified channel.
    - Depending on ETag, a 200 or 304 is returned.
    - If the file is not found, a 404 is returned.
    - If the file is a non-mp4 video: